-Updated (Feb 2, 2026): New filming locations added for Below Deck Season 12 (Sint Maarten + island-hopping to Anguilla and St. Barths), Below Deck Mediterranean Season 10 (Barcelona), and Below Deck Down Under Season 4 (Canouan).
+Updated May 13, 2026: New filming locations and season updates added for Below Deck Season 12 and Season 13, Below Deck Mediterranean Season 10 and Season 11, and Below Deck Down Under Season 4.

 Quick navigation

-Filming vs. on-screen stops: Below Deck seasons usually have one main home base marina or port where the yacht docks and production is centred.
-Episodes may also feature nearby anchorages and day trips, but the home base is usually the most reliable reference for where a season was filmed.
+Filming locations and on-screen stops are not always the same thing.
+Most seasons have one main home-base marina or port where the yacht docks and production is centred.
+Episodes may also feature nearby anchorages, beach clubs and day trips.

 Key takeaways

-• Caribbean and Seychelles: usually easiest if you fly in first, then use local ferries or inter-island boats where available.
+- The Caribbean and Seychelles usually work best if you fly in first, then use local ferries or island boats where available.

-Let’s list the BD filming locations by country
+Below Deck filming locations by country and region

 Below Deck Mediterranean